Cary Joji Fukunaga's unrealized projects: The American

-In 2018, Fukunaga was set to direct and produce the Leonard Bernstein biopic The American starring Jake Gyllenhaal, and produced and financed by BRON Studios.
+In May 2018, Fukunaga was set to direct and produce the Leonard Bernstein biopic The American starring Jake Gyllenhaal, and produced and financed by BRON Studios.
 Structured into five segments, the film was to encompass Bernstein's rise to fame throughout the years.
 The script was adapted by Michael Mitnick from the Humphrey Burton biography Leonard Bernstein.
 Production on The American was slated to begin in fall that year.

+Explorers TV pilot

+In November 2018, it was reported that Fukunaga and fellow filmmaker David Lowery were teaming up to write a pilot script for Paramount Television based on the 1985 Joe Dante sci-fi film Explorers.
+Either one of them were to direct the episode if the project received the greenlight.
+No updates were given since.

 2020s

 The Last of the Mohicans TV series

-In 2020, it was reported that a TV series scripted by Fukunaga and Nick Osborne based on James Fenimore Cooper's historic novel The Last of the Mohicans was in the works at HBO Max.
+In January 2020, it was reported that a TV series scripted by Fukunaga and Nick Osborne based on James Fenimore Cooper's historic novel The Last of the Mohicans was in the works at HBO Max.
 It was described as being a "retelling" of the original story, focusing on an unlikely romance that develops between a young Mohican and a mixed-race daughter of a British colonel.
 Nicole Kassell was on board to direct the episodes, executive producing alongside Fukunaga, Osborne, Alex Goldstone, Bard Dorros and Michael Sugar.

+Beau Geste

+In April 2020, when asking during an interview about which film he would most like to remake, Fukunaga singled out P. C. Wren's Beau Geste, which had been adapted for the screen countless times throughout the twentieth century.
+He specified that his version would take place during a recent war as opposed to the source novel's pre-WWI setting.